-Counseling Services staff members regard each student as a unique individual and empowers her/his effort to attain self-understanding, integrity, and academic success.
+Counseling Services staff members regard each student as a unique individual and empowers the student's efforts to attain self-understanding, integrity, and academic success.
 Our staff members work to enhance the mission of the college by supporting and assisting students within the college community.

 - Help students resolve psychological barriers that interfere with personal and academic growth.